Quality SUV-based commercial 4x4 available with PHEV plug-in hybrid power

 2019 Mitsubishi Outlander Commercial update

-A number of other modest updates have been made over the Outlander Commercial’s life – including a minor facelift in late 2015 – but the biggest change so far occurred in early 2019, when the PHEV’s original 2.0-litre petrol engine was swapped for a new 2.4-litre petrol engine, which is more powerful and more efficient.
+In early 2019, the PHEV’s original 2.0-litre petrol engine was swapped for a new 2.4-litre petrol engine, which is more powerful and more efficient.

 Combined with twin electric motors, as before – one on the front axle, one on the rear – this set-up is also quieter and smoother than previous versions as well.